starivera/GalSpecFitX/README.md

 ### <u>All Available libraries</u>

 A full suite of STARBURST99 and BPASS are currently available, and are provided in the root directory of the repository.
-The table below identifies the full criteria and keywords for selecting a set of models in your configuration file based on parameters such as evolutionary track, IMF slopes, and type of star formation.
+The table below identifies the full criteria and keywords for selecting a set of models in your configuration file based on parameters such as evolutionary track, IMF slopes, upper mass cut-off, and type of star formation.

 For Starburst99: